 - Your junk mail folder if your email client has one

 Auctions hosted on 32auctions are private and require a special auction link for participation.
-Typically, the auction link is provided in an invitation which may be sent by email, post card, flier, or posted on a website or social networking site.
+Typically, the auction link is provided in an invitation which may be sent by email, postcard, flier, or posted on a website or social networking site.
 If you know someone who is hosting or participating in an auction on 32auctions, contact them to request the auction link.

 Yes you can!
 Thanks to all the requests for this feature, we have added it to the system.
 You can learn more about the Transition To Live Event feature on the Pricing page.

 Absolutely!
-In fact, you can link both Stripe and PayPal accounts to your auction for collecting payments and/or donations.
+In fact, you can connect both Stripe and PayPal accounts to your auction for collecting payments and/or donations.
 You can learn more by reading the What payment processing options are available with the Payment and Donation Collection features?
 FAQ entry.

 Auction administrators can quickly see the high bidder of all items during and after the auction by looking at the Sales Summary page.
 The highest bidder and their contact information will be listed for each item.

-Auction sponsors can only be displayed in auctions which have the Premium Donor & Sponsor Management upgrade.
-Once your auction has this upgrade, you'll see a Manage Sponsorships link in the Admin Controls menu.
+Auction sponsors can only be displayed in auctions which have the Premium Donor & Sponsor Management feature.
+Once your auction has this feature, you'll see a Manage Sponsorships link in the Admin Controls menu.
 This allows you to select donors which provided auction sponsorship.
 If the donor hasn't been added to your auction yet, you'll first need to add them to the donor list by clicking the Manage Donors link in the Admin Controls menu.